Enhancing Cross-Modal Contextual Congruence for Crowdfunding Success using Knowledge-infused Learning: Introduction

 \section{Introduction}

-Contemporary online multimodal platforms provide an appealing rich user experience from social media to e-commerce online shopping.
-Users may promote or market their ideas, products, or personal brands through a combination of various types of modalities, such as text and images, to attract consumer attention.
-However, the properties of effective online multimodal marketing campaigns challenges computational analysis.
+Contemporary online multimodal platforms provide an appealing, rich user experience from social media to crowdfunding and e-commerce.
+Users may promote and market their ideas, products, or personal brands through a combination of different modalities of data, such as text and images, to attract user attention.
+However, the properties of effective online multimodal marketing campaigns challenge computational analysis.
 Potentially, synergy across the multi-sensory information space facilitates faster and more accurate processing to establish semantic relationships \cite{laurienti2004semantic,spence2011crossmodal,wickens2008multiple}.
-However, the computational modeling of multi-modal content makes little explicit contact with human knowledge, experience, and reasoning.
-The smaller, earlier (multimodal) Visual Language Models (VLMs) such as MMBT \cite{kiela2020supervised}, ViLBERT \cite{lu2019vilbert} and LXMERT \cite{tan2019lxmert} typically exploit independent unimodal cues (e.g., textual, visual) connecting the image and text.
-More recent very large VLMs, such as LLaVA \cite{liu2023visual}, BLIP2 \cite{li2023blip} and GPT-4 \cite{openai2023gpt4}, do capture \emph{implicit} multimodal semantic relationships, but without semantic constraints, making them vulnerable to hallucinations--- \emph{superficially congruent} \cite{hasanyou,Meyer2022-cf} and \emph{catastrophically incorrect} \cite{shuster2021retrieval,Maynez2020-cj}.
-Moreover, these models often remain unable to identify the explicit semantic connections between modalities that influence human interpretation. \cite{ji2020leveraging}.
-Such models are simply unable to assess computationally compelling multimodal online marketing campaigns \cite{mcguffie2020radicalization,weidinger2022taxonomy,tamkin2021understanding,de2023chatgpt}.
+While the computational modeling of multimodal content has shown advancements, there remains an opportunity for deeper integration of explicit human knowledge, experience, and reasoning.
+Earlier and smaller (multimodal) Visual Language Models (VLMs) such as MMBT \cite{kiela2020supervised}, ViLBERT \cite{lu2019vilbert}, and LXMERT \cite{tan2019lxmert} primarily focused on exploiting unimodal cues (e.g., textual, visual) to establish connections between image and text.
+More recent very large VLMs, such as LLaVA \cite{liu2023visual}, BLIP2 \cite{li2023blip}, and GPT-4 \cite{openai2023gpt4}, have demonstrated considerable progress in capturing \emph{implicit} multimodal semantic relationships.
+However, these models typically operate without semantic constraints, making them vulnerable to hallucinations--- \emph{superficially congruent} \cite{hasanyou,Meyer2022-cf} and \emph{catastrophically incorrect} \cite{shuster2021retrieval,Maynez2020-cj}.
+Despite their advancement, these models often remain unable to identify the explicit semantic connections between modalities that are crucial for mirroring human interpretation. \cite{ji2020leveraging}.
+This limitation can pose challenges while computationally assessing and generating multimodal content for online marketing campaigns, highlighting the need for further enhancement of these models to harness their potential \cite{mcguffie2020radicalization,weidinger2022taxonomy,tamkin2021understanding,de2023chatgpt}.